mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

     - Deliberate Decisions: Unlike Agile development, Rock selection should be slow and deliberate.
 Once committed, treat it as a one-way door.
     - Executive Ownership: While Product Managers (PMs) drive the definition, Executives must own the final decision to align it with the broader company strategy.

 **III.
-PEBBLES—Maximizing ROI**: Pebbles are the “Goldilocks” of work.
-They are tactical wins—features that delight customers or counter competitors in the short term.
+PEBBLES-Maximizing ROI**: Pebbles are the “Goldilocks” of work.
+They are tactical wins-features that delight customers or counter competitors in the short term.
 - Duration: 1–4 Sprints
 - Core philosophy:
     - Maximize ROI: Here, efficiency rules.
 We calculate ROI using the standard formula: ROI = Value/Effort